wangdi2016/AUCplot/README.md

 #Please refer ROCt package for the details, alternately you can use RISCA R package with roc.binary() and let us know if you have any questions.

-##
-The AUC plot script was written to generate the AUC plot for CRC PRS project.